AdaCore/gnatstudio/docs/users_guide/editing.rst

 The source editor provides an extensive set of features, including:

+*Multi cursors*

+  You are not limited to edition via a single cursor in GPS.
+You can create multiple cursors that will all forward the text actions that you enter via your keyboard.
+This allows you to automate simple repetitive actions, in a similar way to what you would do with text macros, but in a simpler fashion.

+  At any time during edition with multiple cursors, you can press :kbd:`Escape` to remove every cursor but the main one, so that you are back to single cursor edition.
+Using the mouse to move the cursor will have the same effect.

 *Title bar*

   Displays the full name of the file including path information in the